-The LPC2378 supports a variety of power control features.
-There are four special modes of processor power reduction: Idle mode, Sleep mode, Power-down mode, and Deep power-down mode.
-The CPU clock rate may also be controlled as needed by changing clock sources, re-configuring PLL values, and/or altering the CPU clock divider value.
+The LPC2388 supports a variety of power control features.
+There are three special modes of processor power reduction: Idle mode, Sleep mode, and Power-down mode.
+The CPU clock rate may also be controlled as needed by changing clock sources, reconfiguring PLL values, and/or altering the CPU clock divider value.
 This allows a trade-off of power versus processing speed based on application requirements.
 In addition, Peripheral Power Control allows shutting down the clocks to individual on-chip peripherals, allowing fine tuning of power consumption by eliminating all dynamic power use in any peripherals that are not required for the application.
 Each of the peripherals has its own clock divider which provides even better power control.

-The LPC2378 also implements a separate power domain in order to allow turning off power to the bulk of the device while maintaining operation of the Real Time Clock and a small SRAM, referred to as the Battery RAM.
+The LPC2388 also implements a separate power domain in order to allow turning off power to the bulk of the device while maintaining operation of the RTC and a small SRAM, referred to as the Battery RAM.